ChameleonCloud/docs/source/technical/reservations.rst

 Once created, the lease details will be displayed.
 At the bottom of the page are the details about the reservation.
 Initially the reservation is in the ``Pending`` status, and stays in this state until it reaches the start time.

-    .. tip:: If you want Blazar to launch an instances or complex appliance as soon as the lease starts, read the ``Advanced Reservation Orchestration`` section our :doc:`complex` documentation.
+    .. tip:: If you want Blazar to launch an instances or complex appliance as soon as the lease starts, read the ``Advanced Reservation Orchestration`` section our :ref:`complex` documentation.

 .. figure:: reservations/leasedetails.png
    :alt: Lease details page